HaydnVH/Witchcraft/CodingStandard.md

 ## Namespaces

 Namespaces should be written in snake case, and should be as concise as possible.
-Nested namespaces can be nested directly using `::`.
+Although nesting namespaces using `::` is valid as of C++17, this should not be used as it doesn't play nicely with intellisense.
 ```
+namespace parent_namespace {
-namespace parent_namespace::child_namespace {
+namespace child_namespace {
 	...
-}
+}} // namespace parent_namespace::child_namespace
 ```

 In headers, a namespace can scope all of the included definitions.
 In translation units, namespace should scope only to the function being defined.